Insurance and risk management

 The following resource Guide: Insurance and risk management for community organisations is designed to help Victorian community organisations to understand 'risk management' and legal issues relating to insurance, including:

-- some of the processes and practices your community organisation can put in place to avoid or minimise the risks associated with running a community organisation;
+- some of the processes and practices your community organisation can put in place to avoid or minimise the risks associated with running a community organisation

-- basic information about insurance;
+- basic information about insurance options for your organisation

-- the circumstances in which a community organisation may be required by law or a contract to get insurance or should otherwise consider getting insurance;
+- the circumstances in which a community organisation may be required by law or a contract to get insurance or should otherwise consider getting insurance.

 -